-Not only pre-miRNA, but also mature miRNAs can form stable secondary structures that potentially are not only important for their extracellular stability, but may also affect the presentation of specific sequence motifs to TLR7/8 (18).
+Not only pre-miRNA, but also mature miRNAs can form stable secondary structures that potentially are not only important for their extracellular stability, but may also affect the presentation of specific sequence motifs to TLR7/8 [18].
 To reduce time- and cost-intensive experiments on the mechanism of the interaction between miRNAs and TLRs in a given disease context effectively, reliable in silico prediction methods are needed for the identification of oligonucleotides serving as receptor ligands and activating an immune cell response.
-Previous studies on in silico classification of nt sequences have been mainly focused on genomic DNA or RNA within the genomic context.
-Lee et al. introduced a method to predict putative enhancers in the mouse and human genome based on DNA sequence (19). kmer-SVM is a Support Vector Machine (SVM) that uses a string kernel operating on subsequences of length k, so called k-mers (20).
-Most of the follow-up algorithms focused on the identification of DNA genomic elements, for instance, from large Chip-seq datasets (e.g. gkmSVM (21)) or using DNA-specific structure properties (e.g. PseKNC (22)).
-Zhang et al. proposed a solution for identification of piwi-interacting RNAs using k-mer features from the genome sequence without considering structure (23), while iMcRNA uses sequence- and structure-based features to identify precursor miRNAs via a pseudo amino acid composition approach (24).
-The vectorization server repRNA (25) generates k-mer and pseudo-structure features of RNAs based on reduced representation of their minimum-free-energy (mfe) structures to enable machine learning tasks.
+Previous studies on in silico classification of nt sequences have been mainly focussed on genomic DNA and RNA within the genomic context.
+Lee et al. introduced a method to predict putative enhancers in the mouse and human genomes based on DNA sequence [19]. kmer-SVM is a Support Vector Machine (SVM) that uses a string kernel operating on subsequences of length k the so-called k-mers [20].
+Most of the follow-up algorithms focused on the identification of DNA genomic elements, for instance, from large Chip-seq datasets (e.g. gkmSVM [21]) or using DNA-specific structure properties (e.g. PseKNC [22]).
+Zhang et al. proposed a solution for the identification of piwi-interacting RNAs using k-mer features from the genome sequence without considering structure [23], while iMcRNA uses sequenceand structure-based features to identify precursor miRNAs via a pseudo amino acid composition approach [24].
+The vectorization server repRNA [25] generates k-mer and pseudo-structure features of RNAs based on reduced representation of their minimum-free-energy (MFE) structures to enable machine learning tasks.
 However, to the authors' knowledge, no accessible solution for the classification of short RNAs potentially serving as receptor ligands exists so far.
-Also, it is often desired to integrate previous knowledge of the applied features to better interpret and link the prediction process with knowledge from literature and other experimental sources that cannot easily be incorporated without an interpretable methodology.
-The let-7 miRNAs' UUGU motif represents the required minimum motif to induce cytokine release from microglia through TLR7 (16).
-Whether structural features of a given oligonucleotide, e.g. a miRNA, are beneficial for TLR7/8 activation/binding or potentially mask/inhibit the association to its binding sites remains unexplored to date.
-Still, secondary structure should be considered as an essential feature for predicting an oligonucleotide's potential to activate TLR7/8.
+It is also often desired to integrate previous knowledge of the applied features to better interpret and link the prediction process with knowledge from the literature and other experimental sources that cannot easily be incorporated without an interpretable methodology.

+The let-7 miRNAs' UUGU motif represents the required minimum motif to induce cytokine release from microglia through TLR7 [16].
+Whether the structural features of a given oligonucleotide, e.g. a miRNA, are beneficial for TLR7/8 activation/binding or potentially mask/inhibit the association to its binding sites remains unexplored to date.
+Still, the secondary structure should be considered as an essential feature for predicting an oligonucleotide's potential to activate TLR7/8.
 As mature miRNA is very short, transient hairpin structures can be formed.
-Thus, bioinformatics solutions designed to classify highly structured RNA molecules (26) are not suitable to predict oligonucleotides as receptor ligands.
+Thus, bioinformatics solutions designed to classify highly structured RNA molecules [26] are not suitable to predict oligonucleotides as receptor ligands.
 Instead, a fine-tuned flexible definition of structuredness accompanied by sequence information is required.
-Particularly, as homo-dimerization likely occurs when miRNAs are released in larger quantities (18), basepairing potential in homo-duplex formation should be taken into account by a model aiming to predict miRNAs as extracellular signaling molecules.
+In particular, as homo-dimerization likely occurs when miRNAs are released in larger quantities [18], base-pairing potential during homo-duplex formation should be taken into account by a model aiming to predict miRNAs as extracellular signalling molecules.